- Class Meets

 Please note that I use the “+” and “-” system (e.g. B- = 80-82%, B = 83–86%, B+ = 87-89, etc)

-Your grade will be based on the components listed above.
 There will be 2 exams: 1 midterm and a final.
 The final will be cumulative.
 The exams will consist of short essay/ short answer (one word to one or two paragraphs), true/false, multiple choice, and graphs or other figures.
 These exams will be designed to test your ability to synthesize information from lecture and think logically about the implications of this information.
 Answers will be graded on factual content, logic, and clarity.
-The exams will be based entirely on material covered during lecture, labs and supplemental assigned research papers included to help you understand the material presented during lecture.
+The exams will be based on material covered during lecture, textbook readings and supplemental assigned research papers included to help you understand the material presented during lecture.

 Field Trips *